 - Stick With It: Unless you have an emergency and can’t avoid spending the money, leave your CD alone for its complete term.
-Otherwise you’ll lose interest or pay a penalty.

 - Shop Online: Your local bank may be able to compete with online banks, especially during a promotional period.
 But usually, online banks can maximize your earnings.